 The APO Supreme is an interesting board.
 To start off I think someone filed down the edges because we have never experienced so little edge hold.
 It was to the point where it was a bit scary.
-Hopefully this was not how the board really rides because there is some snap and pop to it.
+Hopefully, this was not how the board really rides because there are some snap and pop to it.

 Conditions: Some patches with loose snow and some hard snowment patches as well.

 Set Up: Centered about 23″ wide 15 front -15 back

 On Snow Feel: Felt stable between the feet and felt lively under foot but it was hard to get over the complete lack of edge hold.